Isaac Komnenos of Cyprus: Family

+Isaac of Cyprus was a member of the royal Komnenos family.
+His grandfather Isaac had been bypassed by a younger brother, Manuel I Komnenos, in the succession to the Byzantine throne, instead taking the auxiliary position of sebastokrator.
+With his first wife Theodora Kamaterina (d.
+1144) Isaac the sebastokrator had a daughter, Irene Komnene, who married one Doukas Kamateros and gave birth to Isaac of Cyprus, c.
+1155.

 Life

-Byzantine historian Niketas Choniates provides most of the following account of his life.
-Isaac was the son of an unnamed member of the noble Byzantine family, Doukas Kamateros, and Irene Komnene, daughter of sebastokrator Isaac Komnenos.
+Most of the following biography is derived from the works of Byzantine historian Niketas Choniates.
+Isaac was the son of an otherwise obscure Byzantine aristocrat, Doukas Kamateros, and Irene Komnene, daughter of sebastokrator Isaac Komnenos.
+He married an Armenian princess on Cyprus.

 Governor and prison

-Isaac Komnenos married an Armenian princess on Cyprus.

-Emperor Manuel I Komnenos made Isaac governor of Isauria and the town of Tarsus, where he started a war against the Armenian Kingdom of Cilicia, soldiers of which captured him.
-As Emperor Manuel died in 1180, seemingly nobody greatly cared about the fate of Isaac, whose long imprisonment seemingly failed to improve his general disposition.
+Appointed governor of Isauria and the town of Tarsus by Emperor Manuel I Komnenos, Isaac started a war against the Armenian Kingdom of Cilicia and was captured by its soldiers.
+Manuel I died in 1180 and his successors did not immediately attempt to rescue Isaac, whose long imprisonment seemingly contributed to his unpleasant disposition.
 On account of his Armenian royal wife, he perhaps endured not too harsh terms of captivity.

-In 1183 his aunt Theodora Komnene, queen consort of Jerusalem, arranged with the new Byzantine emperor Andronikos I Komnenos (1183–1185), to marry their daughter Eirene to a son of Manuel I, and contribute to Isaac's ransom.
-Constantine Makrodoukas, a loyal supporter of the emperor and uncle of Isaac, and Andronikos Doukas, a relative, childhood friend, described as a "sodomite and debaucher", both contributed to his ransom.
-These two relatives personally stood surety for the fealty of Isaac Komnenos to the Byzantine emperor.
+In 1183, the new Byzantine emperor Andronikos I Komnenos (1183–1185) contributed to Isaac's ransom.
+Constantine Makrodoukas, a loyal supporter of the emperor and uncle of Isaac, and Andronikos Doukas, a relative and childhood friend, described as a "sodomite and debaucher", both made contributions and personally stood surety for the fealty of Isaac Komnenos to the Byzantine emperor.
 The Knights Templar, whom Niketas Choniates labels "the Phreri," contributed as well, as part of their international banking functions.